urbit/urbit.org-reloaded/content/docs/hoon/guides/sail.md

 template = "doc.html"
 +++

-Sail is a domain-specific language for composing HTML structures in Hoon.
+Sail is a domain-specific language for composing HTML (and XML) structures in Hoon.
 Front-ends for Urbit apps are often created and uploaded separately to the rest of the code in the desk.
 Sail provides an alternative approach, where front-ends can be composed directly inside agents.

 This document will walk through the basics of Sail and its syntax.